 One (1) Administrative Program Manager 2 that supervises the staff consisting of one (1) Administrative Program Specialist B position, one (1) Administrative Coordinator 4 position, and one (1) Work as Employed (WAE) position.
 They process explosives applications and background checks, issue licenses, and process violations related to the explosives industry.
-One (1) Administrative Program Specialist B position that processes inventory forms and fees and enters Tier II data; one (1) Administrative Program Specialist A and one (1) Administrative Program Specialist B that enter release notifications into the Hazardous Incident Tracking System and disseminate the information to other Agencies as required, transcribe meeting minutes, process correspondence, file documents, and respond to requests for documents from the public.
+One (1) Administrative Program Specialist A and one (1) Administrative Program Specialist B that enter release notifications into the Hazardous Incident Tracking System and disseminate the information to other Agencies as required, transcribe meeting minutes, process correspondence, file documents, and respond to requests for documents from the public.